M-deline/pwa-text-editor/README.md

 - ![Screenshot of the app in the browser running with edited text that reads 'this is a text editor'](<./readme-images/Screenshot 2023-11-29 at 11.19.50 PM.png>)
 ## Challenges & Successes
 - A challenge I encountered was editing the package.json.
 I kept receiving errors and it wasn't until I realized that heroku didn't accept the newest node so I had to specify the node version in the package.json which took me a while to figure out.
 - Another challenge that took me a long time to realize was actually very simple.
+In my server file, I had no start file but the actual issue was that I had no web dynos.
+I could not figure out what was wrong for days and I kept messing around with the code until I found a command `heroku ps:scale web=1` which finally made the app have a web dyno.
+`require('./routes/htmlRoutes')(app);`
-In my server file, I had `require('./routes/htmlRoutes')(app);` but I was getting an error that I could not find the solution to anywhere.
+but I was getting an error that I could not find the solution to anywhere.
 I fixed it by checking the Mini Project from Module 19 that we did in class and I realized that in that app's server file we had written
 `require('./routes/htmlRoutes.js')(app);`